Burstahh/Trusty-Loot-Multiplier/README.md

 - `ContainersDropChance` controls supported non-chest container DropChance
 - `Breakables` controls supported jars, pots, barrels, boxes, crates, and clutter
 - `BreakablesDropChance` controls supported breakable clutter DropChance
+- `TradeGoods` controls supported trade-good-style rewards
+- `TradeGoodsDropChance` controls supported trade-good-style DropChance

-This helps reduce loot explosions from breakables while still allowing actual chests to be boosted separately.
+This helps reduce accidental loot explosions from breakables while still allowing actual chests and supported rewards to be boosted separately.

+## Category Cleanup and Safety

+v3.4.0 adds updated category cleanup logic.

+The goal is not to nerf loot.
+The goal is to route rewards into safer categories so users can control what gets boosted.

+Safety cleanup includes:

+- Furniture/Housing rewards stay vanilla to avoid permanent housing/deco reward issues
+- Provision/Goods clutter rewards stay vanilla where needed
+- Unique/Special rewards stay vanilla where needed
+- Keys, maps, quest documents, recipes/manuals, and similar special rewards stay protected
+- Gear is separated from normal stackable loot
+- Breakable-source rewards stay controlled by Breakables where possible
+- Chests and non-chest containers are separated

+## ALL TEH Loot

+ALL TEH Loot is the chaos preset.

+It is intentionally aggressive.

+However, the v3.4.0 ALL TEH Loot logic still keeps important furniture/provision/unique safety fixes in place.
+This is to avoid breaking permanent housing/deco rewards or other special reward paths.

+Use ALL TEH Loot at your own risk.

 ## Known Not Covered

-v3.3.3 already covers the main reward paths I wanted to support.
+v3.4.0 covers the main reward paths I wanted to support.

 Some smaller or more scripted reward paths may still stay vanilla.